 Repeat steps until all tomatoes are skinned and chopped.
 You may need to let your water come back to heat in between batches in the blancher.

 Remove air bubbles with a small utensil–I find an orange peeler works great for this step.
+But they do sell bubble tools for the job as well.

 Be sure and wipe the rims of your jars clean before placing your lids on.
 If there are bits of food, it may interfere with the seal.
 Place lids and screw bands on the jars and place in the canner on a rack.
 Process according to Water Bath or Pressure Canning Instructions.